Reasoning Path Divergence: A New Metric and Curation Strategy to Unlock LLM Diverse Thinking: RPD Curation Method Implementation

 \subsection{Diversity-Driven Data Curation}

 Our data curation process is a two-stage procedure designed to build a training set rich in strategic diversity.
-First, we perform \textbf{Problem Selection} to identify problems that naturally exhibit a wide range of solutions by scoring each problem based on its total intrinsic diversity.
+First, we perform \textbf{Problem Selection} to identify problems where distinct reasoning strategies are present by scoring each problem based on its intrinsic diversity potential.
 Second, for each of these top-ranked problems, we execute a greedy \textbf{Solution Selection} algorithm to curate a small but maximally diverse subset of $M$ solutions.
 This two-stage approach ensures both inter-problem and intra-problem diversity.
 The algorithms for both stages are detailed below.